| Richard "HutcH" HutchingsScrimshaw Artist

 color blindness may even be an asset in this type of art because he feels that

+he sees shades of gray perhaps better than most people.
 At the urging of some well known knifemakers such as Gil Hibben and Ed

 Wallace, about 12 years ago HutcH began doing scrim on the handles of custom